javierbarbero/SpatialDependence.jl/docs/src/lspatialautocorrelation.md

 | `:P`   | Positive    | Positive spatial autocorrelation       |
 | `:N`   | Negative    | Negative spatial autocorrelation       |

-The category to which heach observation is assigned can be retrieved with the `assignments` function:
+The category to which each observation is assigned can be retrieved with the `assignments` function:
 ```@example lscor
 assignments(lcguerry)
 ```